-Fishery and Stock Trends

-Recent Trend in Biomass or Biomass declined steadily from 1997 to 2003 and is increasing after
+Fishery and Stock Trends Recent Trend in Biomass or Biomass declined steadily from 1997 to 2003 and then increased Proxy strongly after 2009.
+CPUE shows the same pattern and is now near its 1997 peak.
+Recent Trend in Fishing Size-limited and non-size-limited exploitation have declined since Mortality or Proxy 2002.
+Other Abundance Indices Puerulus not fitted in base case

-Proxy several years of little change; CPUE has increased steadily in the

-four years since 2008 and is now at about the level of the 1997 peak.

-Recent Trend in Fishing

-Intensity or Proxy -

-Other Abundance Indices -

-Trends in Other Relevant

-Indicators or Variables -